bitsii/beEmb/README.md

 #### Other Configuration elements

 * BE_TCPCONSOLE can be set to "on" to enable the tcp console or "off" to disable.
-If enabled the device will listen on port 32259 - you can telnet to this port to view most of the console output (everything from the Beysant language "print" statements, lower level Arduino console messages are not presently sent there).
+If enabled the device will listen on port 32259 - you can telnet to this port to view most of the console output (everything from the Brace language "print" statements, lower level Arduino console messages are not presently sent there).
 The session is read only / just for viewing debug information.

 ### If you want to make it your own